aurotripathy/edge-sushi-detector-w-unet/README.md

 * model training and saving in the ONNX format
 * post-training model optimization w/OpenVino's model optimizer
 * conversion to intermediate repesentations (IR and blobs)
-* getting the model into the model store
+* getting the model into the Azure model store
 * getting inferencing setup on Percept DK

 Much of the recipe is from [Azure Percept training notebook](https://github.com/microsoft/azure-percept-advanced-development/blob/main/machine-learning-notebooks/train-from-scratch/SemanticSegmentationUNet.ipynb).